RuiFSP/100-days-of-code/r1-log.md

 I came across Dr.Angela Yu [The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/100-days-of-code/) which have a mini project at the end of each day.

-All my projects and training exercises will be separated by day.
+All my projects and training exercises will be separated by day

    - training folder: [All Exercises](https://github.com/RuiFSP/100-days-of-code/tree/master/Training)
    - project folder: [All Projects](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects)